Back

 • Vinification & Ageing

-The grapes were handpicked into small crates, then sorted, 28% whole grapes and the rest destemmed.
-The wine stayed on the skins for 20 days in temperature-controlled open oak vats.
+The grapes were handpicked into small crates, then sorted, and totally destemmed.
+The wine stayed on the skins for 16 days in temperature-controlled open oak vats.
 Pigeage (punching down the cap) was done twice a day during alcoholic fermentation.

 100% malolactic fermentation